gabotechs/lazaro/docs/SNAKE_ENV.md

         self.episode = 0  # total episodes played
 ```
 We will create a helper method for generating the state of the game, which will be a two-dimensional array where the
-values represent the content of the cell, (0 if cell is empty, 1 if there is a head, 2 if there is a piece of the tail,
+values represent the content of each cell, (0 if cell is empty, 1 if there is a snake's head, 2 if there is a piece
-3 if there is an apple):
+of the tail and 3 if there is an apple):
 ```
 [[0, 0, 0, 0, 0],
  [0, 1, 0, 3, 0],